VaccinationLast update: 13/06/2022

 Covid-19 vaccination campaign

-The European Medicines Agency (EMA) recently approved the administration of an additional dose of Pfizer-BioNTech's vaccine for adults, as a booster (commonly called "3rd dose"), in order to reinforce the vaccine's effectiveness, which can wane from the 6th month after the complete vaccination against Covid-19.
+The European Medicines Agency (EMA) recently approved the administration of an additional dose of Pfizer-BioNTech's vaccine for adults, as a booster (commonly called "3rd dose"), in order to reinforce the vaccine's effectiveness.

 In this context, the Government of Monaco is proposing that the following people benefit from this "3rd dose":